Callum-Gilfedder/ReactBootstrapProject/my-app/README.md

 **Priority To-do**
-* Add category row to home page.
 * Make the login / registration functional.
 * Make the basket functional.
 * Add a checkout page.
+* Create banners to add variety to home page?

 **Features to add**
+* Need to add loads of different books instead of repeating the same 6.
 * Add login / sign-up.
 * User authentication?
 May require some form of a backend.
 * Maybe implement a book API so they can actually search for books.